akun1/Google-and-YouTube-lookup-script/README.md

 # Google-and-YouTube-lookup-script
-Script that allows user to search Google or YouTube easily through PowerShell.
+This script allows the user to search Google or YouTube easily through PowerShell by typing in 'goo' or 'yt' followed by the search as parameters when running the script.